Krzysztof-Nerwinski/Django_empty/README.md

 * [Description](#blank-django-app-with-custom-user-app)
 * [Download and run](#download-and-run)

-# Blank Django app with Custom User app
+# Blank Django project with Custom User app
-**This is a template Django application with extended User model:**
+**This is a template Django project with extended User model:**

 * deleted username field (email as authentication)
 * custom password validators